marv0/marv0.github.io/pages/01-about.md

 order: 1
 ---

 Hello, I am Marvin!
 I am an avid learner and enjoy messing around with technology to do useful things.
-My other hobby is writing about topics I like; most commonly technology and other stuff I find interesting.
+My other hobby is writing about topics I like; not just limited to technology but other stuff I find interesting.
 Keep in touch with me.

-Send me an email [marvin.ogot@gmail.com](http://digitalducks.co.ke/)
+Send me an email [marvin.ogot@gmail.com](mailto:marvin.ogot@gmail.com)

 Projects I am actively involved in;
 1. [Digital Ducks](https://digitalducks.co.ke/) - a digital marketing company.